camillemonet/Brava/README.md

 Future features that have been considered are:
 * Friending other users
-* Other users' completed activities showing on the feed
+* Showing other users' completed activities on the feed
 * Real-time comments on completed activities
 * Mobile device adaptation and tracking for route creation